DavidRaab/website/content/posts/draft-closures.md

 sub range($start, $stop) {
     # This is the state
     my $current = $start;
-    # a function is returned, but every function has access to its own unique
+    # A function is returned and has has access to its
-    # $current.
-This is called a closure.
+    # own unique mutable current variable.
     return sub {
         if ( $current <= $stop ) {
             return $current++;